dyro/rubimage/README.md

 Rubimage::info(PATH_TO_FILE).dimensions
 ```

-returns the width and height of an image as an array
+returns the width and height of an image as a hash